1) Chu-Ili mountains (Petroglyphs sites), 16-30 July; 8-22 October

-During the summer and autumn of 2016, the Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh Nationa l University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
-The programme of work consist mainly in mapping, land and aerial photography, collection of paleodata for analyses.
+During the summer and autumn of 2017, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
+The programme of work consists mainly in mapping, land and aerial photography, collection of paleodata for analyses.
 Open-air lectures in the history, archaeology and geoarchaeology of Central Asia and visits of local sites will be included.
-Sessions will take place between June and October 2016 and are 15 days in duration.
+Sessions will take place between June and October 2017 and are 15 days in duration.
 Volunteers and student s of archaeology are welcome to join us.
-The participation fee is 300USD per week and academic credit is given by the Kazakh National University.
+The participation fee is EU250 (or 300USD) per week and academic credit is given by the Kazakh National University.
 Interested volunteers and students of archaeology should contact the LGA to ask for full details on the various survey and excavation opportunities on offer.

-Renewed information are also available on the Laboratory of Geoarchaeology web site: http://www.lgakz.org
+Renewed information is also available on the Laboratory of Geoarchaeology web site: http://www.lgakz.org

 There will 3 expeditions occurring from June 15, 2017 - October 31, 2017